Celtic Knot Ring and design Ideas NA3Q, and L102

 Explore this selection of techniques and materials to help you design wow-worthy complements to modern menswear.

 Metal is highly favored in men's jewelry because of its stylistic versatility and rugged resistance to damage.
-Incorporating chain is an easy way to bring metallic appeal, texture and a visual break to your pieces.
-Higher-end metals like gold and sterling silver are timeless and can be a neutral base for embellishment.
+Incorporating chain is an easy way to bring metallic appeal, texture and a visual break to your pieces, especially men's necklaces and bracelets.
+Higher-end metals Higher-end metals like gold and sterling silver are timeless and can be a neutral base for embellishment.
 These classics are well suited for both special occasion jewelry and daily staples.
 For humid climates or customers needing jewelry with a bit more grit, we highly recommend stainless steel.
 This industrial metal is tarnish resistant and exceptionally durable.

 Another popular metal look is the moody, dark sheen of gunmetal.
 Because of its grey tones, gunmetal has become increasingly popular as accents in punk, military, goth and industrial-style pieces.
 Don't let these edgy aesthetics limit you; gunmetal beads can also be used to form sleek and sophisticated accessories ideal for business-casual and modern formal attire.
-For a similar look design with Hemalyke™ beads and components.
-This manmade metallic-grey stone shines with a stormy mirror-like finish nearly indistinguishable from gunmetal.
+For a similar look, design with Hemalyke™ beads and components.
+This manmade metallic-grey stone shines with a stormy mirror-like finish nearly identical to gunmetal.

-Fresh with tradition, symbolism and earthen appeal, gemstones are an excellent material for all styles of men's jewelry.
+Infused with tradition, symbolism and earthen appeal, gemstones are an excellent material for all styles of men's jewelry.
 Hardy gemstones like quartz crystal and agate appear in a variety of hues making them popular for all-purpose designs.
-Howlite on the other hand is also seen in numerous shades but is much softer and better suited for special occasion designs.
+Howlite, on the other hand, is also seen in numerous shades but is much softer and better suited for special occasion designs.
 Other favorites for men's jewelry include obsidian, ruby, labradorite and turquoise.
-Our selection offers a wide spectrum of colors, shapes and hardness to cater to all of your customers.
+But why stop there?
+The realm of gemstones covers a wide spectrum of colors, shapes and hardness to cater to all of your customers.

-For designs with a Boho feel, pair pearls with gemstones, crystals and metal beads.
+For designs with a boho feel, pair pearls with gemstones, crystals and metal beads.
 Gemstones add a natural, earthen feel to jewelry designs.
 This combination is ideal for men who love the outdoors or are spiritual and believe in the metaphysical properties of gemstones.
 Using crystals in pearl jewelry can bring out the wearer's softer side and is perfect for guys who love to shine in the spotlight.
-For an extra, stylish look that oozes luxury, incorporate metal beads with smooth finishes or precious metals.
+For an extra, stylish look that oozes luxury, incorporate precious metals or metal beads with smooth finishes.

 Use this ancient Japanese braiding technique to combine threads, chains, leather and more to form intricate and beautiful cords.
 Meditative qualities, beautiful simplicity and easy customization make kumihimo a great addition to any design.
 A braided look can provide a beautiful balance of bulk and soft detail.

 Leather is very durable, pliable, comfortable and a core element for many menswear styles.
 Create bolo ties, bracelets, rings and more for biker edge and Western-inspired looks.
-Use rivets, stamps and studs to embellish its soft surface, mold sheets into new shapes or weave strips into complex details.
+Use rivets, stamps and studs to embellish its soft surface, mold sheets into new shapes, weave or braid strips into complex details.
 In many designs, leatherette can be used in place of leather as a cost-effective and animal-friendly alternative.

 Note: Only certain styles of men's shirts accept cuff links; these can be called kissing cuffs, double cuffs or French cuffs.